 Because we wanted to explore further their gastronomy, here are 8 of the Italian main dishes you might have not heard of (but you wish you would have!).
 They aren’t particularly fatty or heavily on the fried side, nor extravagant or complex—just simple, but mouthwatering delicacies.

-Originally, the lasagna was prepared using 400 grams of ground beef, onions, carrots, celery, 150 grams of tomato sauce, a glass of dry white wine, 50 grams of fresh bacon, béchamel sauce and about 500 grams of egg pasta.
+Originally, the lasagna was prepared using bolognese sauce, béchamel sauce and about 500 grams of egg pasta.
 We might give you the full recipe, if this tease wasn’t enough.
 Check out our instructions on how to make lasagna.

 The second typical Italian dish on the list is trenette al pesto.
 Trenette is a type of flat, dried pasta.
 This dish is extremely popular around Genoa and Liguria and its main ingredient is, of course, the pesto sauce.
 Needless to say, the pesto needs to be fresh—no compromises, no cans!
 Trenette al pesto is served with beans, grated cheese and a few potatoes.